Table Of Contents

 Indispensible professionals know the value they bring to the team.
 With this question, you want to hear about a real-life situation where a candidate’s contribution directly led to an actual financial gain.

 21. Tell us about a time you encountered inconsistencies in a company’s finances.
-How did you find out and what did you do next?
+How did you find out, and what did you do next?

 22. What would you say is your greatest strength as a Financial Planner and Analyst?

-Those strengths can include delivering timely reports, collaborating well with others, catching inconsistencies, and resolving conflicts between team members.
+Those strengths include delivering timely reports, collaborating well with others, catching inconsistencies, and resolving conflicts between team members.

-The best answers will use examples of times this professional trait has been helpful both to their financial planning career and to the organization they were with.
+The best answers will use examples of times this professional trait has been helpful both to their financial planning career and the organization they were with.

 23. What can you say was your most successful project?
 Walk us through what it was and why.